-One of the most important things that we do at Saint Mark’s, and do well, is worship.
+One of the most important things that we do at St. Mark’s–and do well–is worship.

 We worship using Evangelical Lutheran Worship (ELW), a rich source of old standards and the best contemporary hymnody.
 We use several of the liturgies in the ELW and are steadily working our way to being proficient in all 10.

-The primary instrument during Sunday worship is the organ.
-Throughout the church year you will find great organ music and it is likely that you will be treated to brass and strings, not only on festival Sundays, but on any given day of worship.
-Our outstanding choir, directed by Mr. Les Ackerman, Jr. our Minister of Music, leads the congregation in worship.
+The primary instrument during this service is the organ.
+Throughout the church year you’ll find great organ music and it’s likely that you’ll be treated to brass and strings, not only on festival Sundays, but on any given day of worship.
+Mr. Les Ackerman, Jr. is our organist and leads our choir as the director of music.

 During Advent and Lent we offer midweek services at noon and in the evening.
 We follow the liturgical calendar of the church year and celebrate the festivals with joy.